News

 Fortunately, period poverty is a problem with a very clear solution.
 Epidemiologists Ashley Rapp and Sidonie Kilpatrick write: “Access to menstrual products is a right, and feeling clean, confident, and capable during one’s period is a necessity.
 We can all work toward menstrual equity, and the opportunities are boundless.”

 De-stigmatization is a key factor in building menstrual equity: While many countries have stopped taxing menstrual products and outlawed harmful cultural practices (like menstruation huts), these are only a part of the problem.
 Attitudes need to shift — for everyone — in order to break the taboos surrounding menstruation.
-For example, Kenya (which removed VAT on period products in 2004), recently implemented a policy on menstrual hygiene management (MHM).
+For example, Kenya (which removed value-added taxes on period products in 2004), recently implemented a policy on menstrual hygiene management (MHM).
 The Kenyan MHM Policy seeks “to ensure that myths, taboos and stigma around menstruation are addressed by providing women, girls, men, and boys access to information on menstruation.”

 “Access to menstrual products is a right, and feeling clean, confident, and capable during one’s period is a necessity.” — Ashley Rapp and Sidonie Kilpatrick, epidemiologists, University of Michigan